The global increase of meat and dairy production comes at a high cost to the billions of factory-farmed animals.

 It is crucial that we cut down the production and consumption of meat and dairy to reduce the number of factory farmed animals and to prevent further destruction of our environment.

-According to the most recent climate change report by the United Nations’ Intergovernmental Panel on Climate Change, human-induced climate change is already affecting many weather and climate extremes in every region across the globe such as heatwaves, heavy precipitation, droughts and tropical cyclones.
+According to the most recent climate change report by the United Nations’ Intergovernmental Panel on Climate Change (IPCC), human induced climate change is already affecting many weather and climate extremes in every region across the globe such as heatwaves, heavy precipitation, droughts and tropical cyclones.

 To help prevent further disasters, to mitigate the climate crisis and to decrease the number of suffering animals in factory farms, FOUR PAWS is calling on major food companies to take a stand.

 Multinational players in the food industry have an influence on the consumption and production trends of animal products.
-FOUR PAWS is calling on major companies in the food industry to use fewer animals in their product range and only those that come from high welfare and excellent keeping systems.
+FOUR PAWS is calling on major companies in the food industry to use fewer animals in their product range and from high animal-welfare keeping systems.
 In addition, we are calling on companies to expand and promote more plant-based products.

-While we are seeing some promising changes in the food industry such as less meat and dairy and more plant-based substitutes, we need long-term commitments towards binding reduction goals.
-These changes should not include an increase of animal-derived products, but instead include more investment towards innovative plant-based food products to help end factory farming and to prevent climate related disasters.
+While we are seeing some promising changes in the food industry expanding their plant-based foods, with more meat and dairy substitutes, we need long-term commitments towards binding meat and dairy reduction goals.
+These changes should not include an increase of other animal-derived products, but instead include more investment towards innovative plant-based food products to help end factory farming and to prevent climate-related disasters.
 The planet is counting on us!

-Join our call of action in urging food companies to create change by signing this pledge!
+Join our call and urge food companies to create change by signing our pledge!

-To help end factory farming, which is linked to immense animal suffering, and climate-related disasters, I call on the food industry to urgently reduce their production of meat and dairy products, push for excellent animal welfare standards and increase their plant -based alternatives!
+To help end factory farming, I call on the food industry to urgently reduce their production of meat and dairy products, push for high animal welfare standards and increase plant-based alternatives!